 When the public’s interest heightened and their taste matured, Golden Ravioli adapted once again.
 Eventually the sfogliatrice (roller) and the tortellini machines were bought in order to produce different varieties of pasta and fillings.

-The Romany restaurant’s popularity also continued to soar, extending from one saloon to two and then eventually three.
+The Romany Restaurant’s popularity continued to soar under the management of the Lenzarini family, extending from one saloon to two and then eventually three.
 The original restaurant was renovated in 1973 with an addition of a bar and subsequent liquor licence.
-But the current menu of the oldest restaurant in Perth is relatively unchanged – proof that Florindo eventually earned his title as chef.
+The menu of the oldest restaurant in Perth remained relatively unchanged for 60 years, until its closure in May 2018 – proof that Florindo eventually earned his title as chef.
 His creativity and success can be tasted in his recipes that are still used today in the production of our pasta.

-With his wife Maria, Florindo eventually bought the Tuscan house and property that the family had grown up in, and filled it with furniture and artwork from Australia.
-Photos hung of the Perth skyline illustrates a great love and gratitude for both our origins in Italy, and our home in Australia; a fine marriage of two wonderful cultures.
+With his wife Maria, Florindo eventually bought the Tuscan house and property that the family had worked, and filled it with furniture and artwork from Australia.
+Photos hung of the Perth skyline illustrates a great love and gratitude for both their origins in Italy, and our home in Australia; a fine marriage of two wonderful cultures.

 The next generations of Lenzarinis